Kindness makes man stay with garage blocked for almost a year in the UK – News

 “I agreed [que o veículo desconhecido ficasse na garagem] on the condition that when I wanted to use my car again, I could,” said Badran.

-The owner of the vacancy still tried the legal ways to solve the situation, but was surprised to find that the removal of property from a third party is much more complicated than he imagined.
+The owner of the space still tried legal ways to resolve the situation, but was surprised to find that the removal of a third party property is much more complicated than he imagined.

-“I was shocked by my initial search, it’s legally a gray area and you might not be able to get the council, the police or the DVLA (government driver and vehicle licensing agency) to do anything about it,” he explained.
-“I called all these places and they said they couldn’t do anything.”
+“I was shocked by my initial search.
+It’s legally a gray area, and you might not get the council, the police, or the DVLA [agência governamental de licenciamento de motoristas e veículos] do something about it,” he explained.
+“I called all these places, and they said they couldn’t do anything.”

 He finally found a solution when he discovered that a misdemeanor occurs when someone makes a mistake against another person.
-Liability law allows individuals to claim damages against the person who wronged them.
+The Civil Liability Act allows individuals to claim damages from the person who wronged them.

-“It took me several weeks and a lot of stress, I thought I was going to get stuck in a very bad situation that would involve thousands of pounds spent in civil court.”
+“It took me several weeks and I had a lot of stress, I thought I was going to get stuck in a very bad situation that would involve thousands of pounds spent in civil court,” Badran said.

-Badran then put a sign on the windshield of the car in his garage saying that under the Crimes Act, the vehicle would be scrapped within a week if the owner didn’t pick it up.
+Badran then put a sign on the windshield of the car in his garage that said that under the Crimes Act, the vehicle would be disposed of within a week if the owner didn’t pick it up.

-After eight months of legal wrangling, the Stroke resident had the unknown driver’s car removed from his garage.
+After eight months of legal wrangling, the Stoke resident saw the unknown driver’s car removed from his garage.
 As the owner made no complaints, the engine was sent to a junkyard.

 * Intern at R7under the supervision of Pablo Marques